Jimmyl6413/game-of-life/circumstances/fired.md

 # Fired

 Wow, Don't be late to work next time!
+Also...Your boss is lactose intolerant....

 [New way to make money](invest.md)